Home » Commercial Property » Yield Calculator

 Commercial property yields are generally higher than residential yields in Australia, which is one of the reasons investors looking at commercial are often surprised by the headline numbers.
 Residential yields in capital cities have been sitting in the 3.0% to 4.5% gross range for most major markets.
 Commercial property typically yields 5.0% to 7.5% gross depending on property type and location.

 The higher yield reflects higher risk relative to residential.
 Commercial leases are longer and the income can look more stable, but vacancy periods between tenants are typically longer too.
 A residential property vacant for a month is a manageable problem.
 A commercial property vacant for six months is a much more serious cash flow event.
-Additionally, commercial lending terms are more conservative than residential, with lower LVRs, shorter initial terms and income assessment based on the property's ability to service the debt rather than the borrower's personal income.
-The yield premium on commercial property is partly compensation for these differences in risk profile and financing conditions.
-For a detailed look at how commercial borrowing works differently, the borrowing capacity calculator explains the DSCR methodology lenders apply.
+Commercial lending terms are also more conservative, with lower LVRs and income assessment based on the property's ability to service the debt.
+The borrowing capacity calculator explains the DSCR methodology lenders apply.
+Yields also move with the market, so it's worth checking current conditions in our commercial property market insights, including city-level detail for Sydney and Melbourne.

-Owner-occupiers think about yield differently from investors, and in my experience many of them do not frame their purchase decision in yield terms at all.
-That is a missed opportunity, because the yield lens is actually one of the most compelling arguments for buying your own premises.
+Owner-occupiers think about yield differently from investors, and in my experience many of them don't frame their purchase decision in yield terms at all.
+That's a missed opportunity, because the yield lens is actually one of the most compelling arguments for buying your own premises.

 For an owner-occupier, the relevant yield is the implied return you capture by owning rather than leasing.
 If comparable premises in your area lease for $90,000 per year and you can purchase for $1,200,000, the implied yield is 7.5%.
-That is the annual economic benefit of ownership expressed as a return on the purchase price.
 If your loan rate is 5.95% as an owner-occupier, you have a positive spread of 1.55% from day one, before any consideration of capital growth.
 I recently worked with a medical practice owner in Brisbane who had been leasing for 12 years.
-When we framed the purchase decision in these terms, the cumulative rent she had paid over that period was well over $1 million.
+When we framed the purchase in these terms, the cumulative rent she'd paid was well over $1 million.
 She bought.
-The implied yield was 6.8% against a loan rate of 6.00%, and the decision was straightforward once the numbers were laid out clearly.
-For owner-occupiers, I generally recommend looking for an implied yield that exceeds your expected commercial property loan rate by at least 0.5%, which ensures the economics of ownership are clearly positive even after accounting for holding costs.
+I generally recommend looking for an implied yield that exceeds your expected commercial property loan rate by at least 0.5%.

 In the market, properties with strong tenancies, specifically national tenants on long leases with annual rent reviews, are priced at tighter cap rates than equivalent properties with weaker tenants or shorter leases.
-That means the same building can sell at a 5.5% cap rate with a national tenant on a 10-year lease and at a 7.0% cap rate with a small business on a two-year lease.
-Tighter cap rates mean higher purchase prices for the same income level.
-Consequently, buying a property with a strong tenancy at a tighter yield is not necessarily worse value than buying a lower-quality tenancy at a higher yield, because the risk-adjusted return may be superior.
+The same building can sell at a 5.5% cap rate with a national tenant on a 10-year lease and at a 7.0% cap rate with a small business on a two-year lease.
+Tighter cap rates mean higher purchase prices for the same income.

 From a lending perspective, the tenancy quality also affects how lenders shade the rental income in their serviceability calculations.
-I have seen lenders apply a 60% shading factor to month-to-month tenancies instead of the standard 75%, which directly reduces the borrowing capacity for that property.
-A national tenant on a long lease may attract better shading treatment and in some cases better LVR policy too.
-Before you make an offer on a commercial property, it is worth understanding how the tenancy structure will be treated by lenders, not just how it affects the yield figure.
+I've seen lenders apply a 60% shading factor to month-to-month tenancies instead of the standard 75%, which directly reduces borrowing capacity for that property.
+Before you make an offer, it's worth understanding how the tenancy structure will be treated by lenders, not just how it affects the yield figure.
 Get in touch with our team and we can walk through the specific scenario.

-Yes, and this is actually one of the most useful applications of the cap rate metric.
-Commercial property is most commonly valued using the income capitalisation method, which involves dividing the net operating income by the prevailing cap rate for that property type in that location.
+Yes, and this is one of the most useful applications of the cap rate metric.
+Commercial property is most commonly valued using the income capitalisation method, which divides the net operating income by the prevailing cap rate for that property type in that location.
 The result is the implied market value.

 For example, if a property generates a net operating income of $65,000 per year and comparable sales in the area are trading at cap rates of 6.5%, the implied value is approximately $1,000,000 ($65,000 divided by 0.065).
-If the vendor is asking $1,150,000, they are effectively asking you to accept a cap rate of 5.65%, which is tighter than comparable sales suggest is appropriate.
-That is a negotiating position backed by market data rather than a gut feeling about price.
+If the vendor is asking $1,150,000, they're effectively asking you to accept a cap rate of 5.65%, which is tighter than comparable sales suggest.
+That's a negotiating position backed by market data rather than a gut feeling about price.